Blog

 • Symptomatic Individuals.
 There is a trend for participants across studies to respond negatively to MSG if they already suffered from symptoms known to the MSG symptom complex.
 For instance, frequent migraine sufferers were more likely than other participants to acquire a headache from consuming MSG-enriched foods.
 This suggests that MSG may increase the nature of a pre-existing problem or may be unrelated.
 While further research is required to clarify this concern, those who suffer from frequent headaches, gastrointestinal upsets, skin and respiratory ailments, as well as musculoskeletal disorders may be at an increased risk for glutamate sensitivity.

 • Neurodegenerative Diseases.
-As explained above, dietary free glutamate may be problematic for patients with neurodegenerative disorders.
-In some individuals, MSG has potential to promote a rise in blood glutamate concentrations.
+As explained above, dietary-free glutamate may be problematic for patients with neurodegenerative disorders.
+In some individuals, MSG has the potential to promote a rise in blood glutamate concentrations.
 Coupled with altered brain glutamate metabolism and increased blood-brain permeability common to these diseases, elevations of blood glutamate are likely to exacerbate neurodegenerative processes.
-In individuals with a compromised blood-brain barrier, consumption of free glutamates are likely to increase the risk for developing a neurological condition.
+In individuals with a compromised blood-brain barrier, consumption of free glutamates is likely to increase the risk of developing a neurological condition.

 • Age and Gender.
 Of those affected across studies, females appeared to react more to MSG than males on average.
 In animal studies, infantile and aged specimens were at a higher risk for developing adverse effects from MSG administration, with infants being the most vulnerable.